 6. Pack Mentality

-Thankfully, this breed quickly accept new babies within the household, and instinctively protects them, knowing they mean no malice towards them.
+Thankfully, this breed quickly accepts new babies within the household, and instinctively protects them, knowing they mean no malice towards them.

 Unlike many other cat breeds, the Maine Coon cat will remain playful late into their adult lives.
-They will therefore bond closely with children whom offer them lots of attention, and playtime fun.
+They will therefore bond closely with children who offer them lots of attention, and playtime fun.

-Young children and babies will be amused by the Maine Coon cats quirky behaviour, and fun loving characteristics.
+Young children and babies will be amused by the Maine Coon cat’s quirky behavior and fun-loving characteristics.
 Parents could even show their young toddlers how to play ‘fetch’ with their Maine Coon kitten.

 Are Maine Coons Family Friendly?